Undesignable RNA Structure Identification via Rival Structure Generation and Structure Decomposition: Theorems and Algorithms for Undesignability

 \end{theorem}

 It is worth noting that the condition in Theorem~\ref{theo:1} is a special case of the condition in Definition~\ref{def:umfe}, despite both employing the same notations but in different order.
-The correctness of Theorem~\ref{theo:1} can be proved by the Definition~\ref{def:umfe}.
+The correctness of Theorem~\ref{theo:1} can be proven by the Definition~\ref{def:umfe}.
+Whether the undesignability can be approached by Theorem~\ref{theo:1} can be formulated as an optimization or feasibility problem.